 3. Book as far in advance as possible

-A great Wedding Officiant will book up just as fast as every other good wedding vendor; book one as soon as you have a venue secured.
+Great Wedding Officiants book up just as fast as other good wedding vendors do so, book one as soon as you have a venue secured.

 4. Wedding Officiant's are people just like you!

-No matter which Wedding Officiant you choose to use it should be someone you are completely comfortable with, and they with you.
-Remember - it's not only about finding an Officiant, it's about finding the right Wedding Officiant for you.
+Lastly, no matter which Wedding Officiant you go with, it should be someone you are completely comfortable with.
+Because it's not just about finding an Officiant, it's about finding the right Wedding Officiant for you.

 Love & Joy!